 By investing in the Low Carbon Hub, you will help to:

-- Grow its portfolio of rooftop solar PV arrays
+2) Growing the portfolio of rooftop solar PV arrays